 - Analyze data in real time

-- Make decisions without human input
+- Make informed decisions without human input

 They can also handle complex tasks by understanding context, predicting outcomes, and escalating only when necessary.